SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Imagine your code as a set of people that take turns to either read a set amount of words or write something specific onto the paper.
-Instantaneous access means the people take distinct turns to interact with the paper, making the resulting output is easy to reason about and predict.
+Instantaneous access means the people take distinct turns to interact with the paper, making the resulting output easy to reason about and predict.
 Long-term access means the turns aren't distinct and instead potentially overlap each other, meaning you could get people reading and writing on the paper at the same time to potentially unpredictable results.